-- An application alleging a breach of these rules, including an electoral irregularity under Part 10, may be made to NHS Improvement for the purpose of seeking a referral to the independent election arbitration panel (IEAP). - An application may only be made once the outcome of the election has been declared by the returning officer. - An application may only be made to NHS Improvement by - (a) a person who voted at the election or who claimed to have had the right to vote, or - (b) a candidate, or a person claiming to have had a right to be elected at the election. - The application must: - (a) describe the alleged breach of the rules or electoral irregularity, and - (b) be in such a form as the independent panel may require. - The application must be presented in writing within 21 days of the declaration of the result of the election.
-NHS Improvement will refer the application to the independent election arbitration panel appointed by NHS Improvement. - 66.6 If the independent election arbitration panel requests further information from the applicant, then that person must provide it as soon as is reasonably practicable. - NHS Improvement shall delegate the determination of an application to a person or panel of persons to be nominated for the purpose. - The determination by the IEAP shall be binding on and shall be given effect by the corporation, the applicant and the members of the constituency (or class within a constituency) including all the candidates for the election to which the application relates. - The IEAP may prescribe rules of procedure for the determination of an application including costs.
+- (b) a candidate, or a person claiming to have had a right to be elected at the election. - 66.4 The application must:

+- (a) describe the alleged breach of the rules or electoral irregularity, and - (b) be in such a form as the independent panel may require. - 66.5 The application must be presented in writing within 21 days of the declaration of the result of the election.
+NHS Improvement will refer the application to the independent election arbitration panel appointed by NHS Improvement. - 66.6 If the independent election arbitration panel requests further information from the applicant, then that person must provide it as soon as is reasonably practicable. - 66.7 NHS Improvement shall delegate the determination of an application to a person or panel of persons to be nominated for the purpose. - 66.8 The determination by the IEAP shall be binding on and shall be given effect by the corporation, the applicant and the members of the constituency (or class within a constituency) including all the candidates for the election to which the application relates. - 66.9 The IEAP may prescribe rules of procedure for the determination of an application including costs.